open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/http-metrics.md

 If the HTTP request method is not known to the instrumentation, it MUST set the `http.request.method` attribute to `OTHER` and SHOULD populate the exact method passed by client on `http.request.original_method` attribute.

-HTTP method names are case-sensitive and `http.method` attribute value MUST match a standard (or documented elsewhere) HTTP method name exactly.
+HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a standard (or documented elsewhere) HTTP method name exactly.

 **[3]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.